We are thrilled to welcome transfer students and hope they seek our assistance when preparing to enter and arrive at the college.

 - All transfer credit shall receive a notation of "CR" or "T" on the Wade College transcript.

-- Students should not repeat transfer courses unless advised by the Office of the Director of Academic and Student Affairs to do so.
+- Students should not repeat transfer courses unless advised by the Office of the Vice-President of Academic and Student Affairs to do so.

 - All materials submitted during the process of application for transfer credit become the property of Wade College and will not be returned to the applicant.